DISCOVER BANGKOK FROM THE HEART OF THE CITY

 At sunset, the lake reflects the city lights, creating one of Bangkok’s most beautiful golden hour views.
 It’s the perfect place for an evening stroll and a glimpse of local city life.

-How to get there from Pullman Bangkok Hotel G
+How to Get There from Pullman Bangkok Hotel G

 Chinatown: Bangkok’s Street Food & Culture Adventure